 Face shaving for women should be done with clean skin, a clean facial razor, light pressure, short strokes, and soothing skincare afterward.
 Avoid shaving irritated skin, active breakouts, sunburn, or skin that has just been treated with strong actives.

 Face shaving for women can be simple, but it needs a clean, careful routine so the skin does not end up irritated.
+Done well, it removes fine "peach fuzz" and dead surface skin, leaving a smooth base for skincare and makeup.

 Use a facial razor designed for the face, light pressure, and gentle aftercare.
+Here is a beginner-friendly, safety-first guide.

 Before you begin